arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 >Note: These numbers are from Feb-Jun 2015 only.
 That's when we started collecting data.

 ##**Lessons Learnt**
 Developing kMITRA has taught me a great deal about the technologies behind it.
 I now see how exhilarating solving problems can be.
 It has helped me communicate better with my team and put forward my ideas and views in a coherent manner.

+One of my most memorable assignments was creating a special [page](http://kmit.in/emagazine/oscars/) for kMITRA's coverage of Oscars 2015.

  I look forward to continue contributing to the magazine during my final year at KMIT.

 ##**Technologies used**
 ####**Front-End**
 * HTML